-Built by the late Bill Graham, a well-known Bay Area concert promoter.
-A candle is lit for each day of the eight-day Jewish festival of light.
-Readings, songs, activities, and quite often children’s arts and crafts are also a part of this hopeful occasion.
+Built by the late Bill Graham, a well-known Bay Area concert promoter, a candle is lit for each day of the eight-day Jewish festival of light.
+Readings, songs, activities, and children’s arts and crafts are also a part of this hopeful occasion.

 The Macy’s Christmas tree and the Safeway Holiday Ice Rink

-Check out a Christmas Kingdom of Sugar
+Check out the Christmas Kingdom of Sugar

 Adopt a Pet from the Macy’s Windows

-It’s not easy to walk by these colorful windows and resist the temptation to take one of these sweet animals home with you!
-Kittens are playing amid specially constructed sets and puppies are looking in bewilderment at all of the human faces pressed up against the exterior of the store windows.
-They are just too cute to walk away from.
+It’s not easy to walk by these colorful windows and resist the temptation to take a sweet creature home with you!
+Kittens play amid specially constructed sets and puppies look in bewilderment at all of the human faces pressed up against the exterior of the store windows.
+They are just too cute!